 Figure S.1 shows the case for weak SINR of the source link.
 Through Link_Going_Down.indication, the source link interface reports its weak SINR.
-Afterwards, the SRCF orders the target link interface to prepare pre-registration through Link_IF_PreReg_Ready.req.
+Afterwards, the SR-MIHF orders the target link interface to prepare pre-registration through Link_IF_PreReg_Ready.req.
 Link_IF_PreReg_Ready is needed, because pre-registration is different from regular registration.
 While the L2 messages for regular registration are transmitted through the target link, the L2 messages for pre-registration are transmitted through higher layer (TCP or UDP/IP) and the source link.
 After the target link interface prepares pre-registration, the target link interface responds with Link_IF_PreReg_Ready.confirm.

 QoS and/or cost check